dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop--NOT-READY/README.md

    ```

 * 💡 **Note**: The installer is interactive and will automatically verify your AMD/Intel hardware, install missing dependencies, and configure the necessary system permissions.

 ---

-## 🛡️ Clean Architecture & Safety

-I value your system's integrity.
-This project follows a "system-safe" philosophy to ensure your Arch Linux installation remains clean and stable:

-* **Non-Intrusive**: Real binaries and scripts are isolated in `/usr/local/bin/`.
-We use a dedicated directory `/usr/bin/steamos-polkit-helpers/` for symbolic links.
-This satisfies Steam's hardcoded path requirements without cluttering or overwriting files in your primary `/usr/bin/` directory.

-* **Transparent Sudoers**: Security is paramount.
-A minimal, dedicated policy file is added to `/etc/sudoers.d/steamos-switcher`.
-It grants passwordless execution *only* to the specific scripts required for session switching, following the principle of least privilege.

-* **Wayland-First Approach**: The project configures SDDM to run on Wayland.
-This is a strategic choice to ensure **Gamescope** can reliably claim the primary display socket, preventing common X11 resource conflicts and ensuring a seamless transition between the Desktop and Gaming Mode.

-* **Full Reversibility**: Every system change, link, and configuration entry is tracked.
-The included uninstaller can revert your system to its original state at any time.

----